Spectral rigidity of two-dimensional Liouville tori: A microlocal trace formula and noncancellation: Proof of Theorem

 \subsection{Noncancellation}

 We now move on to show noncancellation in the wave trace.
 It is actually more convenient to consider decay (or lack thereof) of the resolvent trace, whose absence is equivalent to the existence of singularities in the wave trace.
-Define
+Choose a Schwartz function $\wh \rho$ with compact support in $(0, \infty)$ and define